 The grounds and outbuildings are a fine example of 19 century landscape design.
 Much of the layout was accomplished by Ferdinand Mangold, whose tenure spanned both Merritt and Gould ownership of the property.
 Both Mangold and Merritt are buried nearby in Sleepy Hollow Cemetery.
 Paulding is in the adjacent churchyard of the Old Dutch Church.

-Fans of the 1960s television series Dark Shadows may recall that Lyndhurst in served as the Collinwood estate in the feature-length film House of Dark Shadows (1970).
-Sleepy Hollow Cemetery’s receiving vault made a cameo in that same film as the Collins family mausoleum.
+Fans of the 1960s television series Dark Shadows may recall that Lyndhurst in served as the Collinwood estate in the feature-length films House of Dark Shadows (1970) and Night of Dark Shadows (1971).
+Sleepy Hollow Cemetery’s receiving vault made a cameo in House of Dark Shadows as the Collins family mausoleum.

 Parking: on site.

 Check our Sleepy Hollow and Tarrytown calendar for more special events.

 Start off the Holiday Season with Mistletoe & Menorahs at the Lyndhurst Carriage House.
 Not to be missed during the festive season is this collection of comedy-drama one-act holiday romps with festive songs in between.